VetSkill Level 3 Diploma in Veterinary Nursing (Companion Animal)

 These courses provide student Veterinary Nurses with the training required to complete all aspects of the level 3 Diploma in Veterinary Nursing, and be eligible to enter the Register of Veterinary Nurses.

-The full Diploma qualification takes two years and two terms for students attending our day release course.
+The full Diploma qualification takes two years and one term for students attending our day release course.

 There are three intakes per year for the day release course - September, January and April